davidben/x509-alg-none/draft-davidben-x509-alg-none.md

 applications are RECOMMENDED to satisfy these requirements by ignoring this document.
 An unmodified X.509 validator will not recognize id-unsigned and is thus already expected to reject it in the certification path.
-Conversely, in context where an X.509 application was ignoring the self-signature, id-unsigned will also be ignored, but more efficiently.
+Conversely, in contexts where an X.509 application was ignoring the self-signature, id-unsigned will also be ignored, but more efficiently.

 # Security Considerations